Kylie Jenner Makes Debut As The Face Of The Adidas Originals’ Falcon

-Kylie Jenner can add Adidas ambassador to her list of growing list of job titles.
+Kylie Jenner can add Adidas ambassador to her growing list of job titles.

 While she may be the head of makeup giant Kylie Cosmetics, the lip kit guru is now on board as an ambassador for Adidas.
 According to Refinery 29, Jenner is the new face of the Adidas Falcon shoe.
 The dad shoe originally hit shelves in 1997 and has recently made a comeback over 20 years later.
 And who better to be the face of a nostalgic shoe than Kylie Jenner?